rcassani/keyboard-fusion-rgb/README.md

 # Methods
 ## Pre-programmed Modes
-The keyboad can be set to any of the 17 pre-programmed modes.
+The keyboard can be set to any of the 17 pre-programmed modes.
-Each mode can configured in brigness.
+Each mode can configured in brightness.
 Some modes have extra features such as speed, direction, and random color.
 See the description of each method to see what parameters apply.

 | Code  | Name          | Method                  |
 |----------|----------------|-------------------------|